sferes2/libfastsim/README.md

 ---------------------
 Fastsim uses a bitmap (a pbm file) as an environment.
 It uses pixel-wise collision detection and interesection tests (lasers).
 There are two coordinate systems: world coordinates, and pixel coordinates.
 In general, everything is expressed in world coordinate and a scaling is automatically applied by fastsim to get the pixel coordinates.

+Units:
+- everything is expressed in world coordinates
+- angles are in radians *except in the XML file*, where they are in degrees.

 Main classes:
-- `Map(const char* fname, float real_w)`: probably the main object of fastsim.
+- `Map(const char* fname, float real_w)`: the main object of fastsim.
 It contains the robot, the goals, and the illuminated switches. `real_w` corresponds to the width of the map in world coordinates.
 Do not forget to call Map::update() at each time step
-- `Robot(float radius)`: represent a khepera-like robot with a differential drive system.
+- `Robot(float radius)`: a khepera-like robot with a differential drive system.
 You need to add sensors to customize it (lasers, camera, radars, etc.).
 Bumper are added automatically.
 - `Display(const boost::shared_ptr<Map>& m, const Robot& r)`: a SDL buffer (window) that can be used to visualize the robot, the environment, etc. (depends on SDL)
 - `Settings(const std::string& xml_file)`: a simple XML parser to easily implement a configuration file for fastsim (see below)